9 min read

 <noscript><link rel="stylesheet" href="/styles.css"></noscript>

-The as="style" lets the browser download the file asynchronously, the onload changes the type to stylesheet telling the browser to parse the file.
-Finally we include a <noscript> to enable the CSS to load normally in the event javascript is turned off.
+The as="style" lets the browser download the file asynchronously.
+The onload changes the type to stylesheet, telling the browser to parse the file.
+Finally, we include a <noscript> to enable the CSS to load normally if JavaScript is turned off.

-Once you've deferred non core CSS files you can still see if your core ones still contain lots of unused rules.
-Google Chrome gives you a not very convenient way of extracting these rules using its coverage tool, unfortunately it doesn’t let you easily export used and unused rules.
-You have to go through it either yourself, programmatically or use a third party tool to make two files, the critical CSS, and the non-critical CSS which can be deferred.
+Once you've deferred non-core CSS files you can still check whether your core ones contain lots of unused rules.
+Google Chrome's coverage tool can show unused rules, but it doesn’t let you easily export used and unused rules.
+You have to go through it yourself, programmatically, or use a third-party tool to make two files: the critical CSS, and the non-critical CSS which can be deferred.

 Conclusion

-Eliminating, or at least minimising, blocking resources can be the biggest boost to user experience you can make to your site.
-With Google Web Vitals being introduced soon as a search signal its more important than ever before (if that's possible) to make sure your website loads as fast as possible so your users stay longer and buy more from your site.
+Eliminating, or at least minimising, blocking resources can be one of the biggest improvements to user experience you can make to your site.
+With Google Web Vitals being introduced soon as a search signal, it is important to make sure your website loads as fast as possible so your users stay longer and buy more from your site.